NCLT - a Telescope

 ballast system or a plastic dumbbell weight disc will relieve the bungee

-system, making the balance of the scope more convenient with heavy eyepieces.In
+system, making more convenient to balance the scope is with heavy eyepieces.In

 most cases there is no need to change the counter weight when changing

 the eyepieces.
-Light or mid weight eyepieces do not require this
+Light or mid weight eyepieces do not require the

 5lbs ballast weight is great for balancing 12" MOUNTAIN telescopes with